-Fallen Veterans Memorial Tribute at Bedford High School
+10:40: BHS Fallen Veterans Memorial Plaza Tribute at Bedford High School.

-Note: In case of heavy rains, outside activities will be canceled.
-Veterans Memorial Park ceremonies will be moved to the Multi-Purpose Room/Auditorium of Town Hall starting at 11 AM.
+(Note: In case of heavy rains, outside activities will be canceled.
+Veterans Memorial Park ceremonies will be moved to Bedford Town Hall).